Voting Resources for On-Campus Students

 - Interested in voting by mail, but not sure which options works for you?
 VotesPA offers additional explanation and resources on the types of mail ballots.

-You must be registered to vote before you request an mail-in or absentee ballot!
+You must submit your voter registration and receive confirmation that you are registered to vote in Pennsylvania before you request an mail-in or absentee ballot!

 How to Apply for a Mail-in or Absentee Ballot